Quantum geodesic flows and curvature: States and divergence of the velocity equation on a classical manifold

 \begin{lemma} For the standard measure $\mu$ on a Riemannian manifold, any vector field $X$ on $M$ and any $f\in C^\infty(M)$, we have

-\end{lemma} \begin{proof} The problem is linear in $X$, so without loss of generality we choose the support of $X$ to be contained in a particular coordinate chart.
+\end{lemma} \begin{proof} The property we want to prove is linear in $X$, so without loss of generality we choose the support of $X$ to be contained in a particular coordinate chart.
 Then, by usual integration by parts,

 and